lydiadunning/food-plan/README.md

 ## Next Steps in Development

 ### Now
+- add functionality to delete entries

 ### Next

-- figure out how to display how many of a kid's entries have the same food - can I do this without backend changes?
-- add toast with message decribing change - start with how many times the current food has been offered
 - add filter for entries- by food
-- add functionality to delete entries
 - change exposure to entry
+- clear form fields after submission
 - Fix app getting lost on refresh
+- check for date not appearing on first load - fix

 ### For Later